mehrajhr/knowloop-client/README.md

 View and download resources shared by tutors.

-Create personal notes within sessions.
+Create personal notes.

 Leave ratings and reviews for completed sessions.

 👨‍🏫 Tutor Features:

-Create new learning sessions (mark as free or paid).
+Create new learning sessions.

 Upload relevant resources under each session.